-For many organizations, though, there are still obstacles getting in the way of fully putting that data into action.
+For many organisations, though, there are still obstacles getting in the way of fully putting that data into action.
 Those include:

-The panelists agree: You’re not going to get far in building a data-driven business without the culture to support it.
-A lack of support from the rest of your organization—especially higher-ups—can be a major obstacle to creating the infrastructure and environment you need.
+The panelists agree: You're not going to get far in building a data-driven business without the culture to support it.
+A lack of support from the rest of your organisation--especially higher-ups--can be a major obstacle to creating the infrastructure and environment you need.